cse200001043/Trendflix/README.md

 cd server
 npm start
 ```
-"Wait till it says "Server is listening on port 5000"
+Wait till it says "Server is listening on port 5000"

 ### 3. DataMind